dovecot/documentation/docs/core/config/auth/databases/oauth2.md

 The responses from endpoints must be JSON objects.

 [[changed,auth_oauth2_no_passdb_changed]]: The OAuth2 mechanism no longer uses a passdb for token authentication.
-Password Grant still needs a oauth2 passdb.
+Password Grant still needs an oauth2 passdb.

 ## Settings